Public Speaking (Offered in 2018-19)

 - develop confidence speaking in front of an audience

 - gain practical speech experience for various real life settings

 - cultivate a personal presentation style through creative, fun assignments

 - become a lifelong, Christ-like, influential communicator in the marketplace of ideas

 Take a pipe cleaner, a children’s book, a tea cup, the Bible, a few Hershey’s kisses, some scenes from “Singing in the Rain” and a kitchen timer, and what do you have?
-NEW HOPE’S PUBLIC SPEAKING TUTORIAL!!!
+New Hope's Public Speaking tutorial!
 Clearly this is not your grandfather’s dry speech-making course.
 Tutor Linda Libert believes it is a crime to bore an audience.
-Thus she has crafted a tutorial that flows from her own extensive public speaking background, and brings practicality, creativity and humor to skill-building exercises.
+She has crafted a tutorial that flows from her own extensive public speaking background, and brings practicality, creativity and humor to skill-building exercises.
 Oratory assignments are linked to real life scenarios and current events.
 For example, students will learn how to make a persuasive sales pitch, offer a toast, role play a television-style news broadcast, deliver campaign speeches in a mock presidential election and much more.

 While having fun, New Hope teens are being prepared for a solemn, eternal purpose.
 The most important reason for refining our God-given gift of speech is mandated in 1 Peter 3:15, the foundation for this tutorial: “Always be ready to give everyone an answer for the hope that lies within you.
 But do this with gentleness and respect.”
 Whether sharing the Gospel directly or expressing principled arguments for issues in the marketplace of ideas, an articulate, gracious speaker stands out among the bombasts dominating today’s shrill public discourse.
 Mrs. Libert is committed to equipping her students to be winsome Christian communicators for life.